Programs and Services

 A career and personal financial service center at Kennedy-King College.
 We help clients change their financial behavior and encourage them to make a long-term commitment to increasing income, decreasing expenses and acquiring assets.
 Our core services are career improvement and employment placement, financial literacy, and public benefits access.
 We also offer technology training on-site.

-Services support individuals who have survived various forms of gender-based violence and are experiencing homelessness find permanent housing.
-Family coaches support the survivors though the housing process and continue for up to 12 months to provide holistic case management and work towards self- sufficiency
+Services support individuals who have survived various forms of gender-based violence and are experiencing homelessness find housing.
+Advocates support the survivors though the housing process.
+Through a tailored package of assistance, participants receive time- limited rental assistance and targeted intensive supportive services working toward self-sufficiency.

 Provides legal assistance and community education to low-income individuals in the areas of domestic violence, family and elder law, housing, and consumer issues.